kcalmond/coder-test/BuildNotes.md

   * Repo includes this release-image Docker file: https://github.com/cdr/code-server/blob/v3.5.0/ci/release-image/Dockerfile
   * Plan: use this Dockerfile to build an image and test docker run using it + find a set of docker commandline options that work with it
 * Build image from locally cloned repo, using ../ci/release-image/Dockerfile and ../ci/release-image/build.sh as a guide:
-  * Needed to install a few things: install nvm & yarn
+  * Needed to install nvm & yarn
   ```
   $ wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash
   $ export NVM_DIR="$HOME/.nvm"